-There are no formal qualifications required to hold the position of secretary in a private limited company, but the role does demand a great deal of skill, knowledge and competence.
+There are no formal qualifications required to hold the position of secretary in a private limited company, but the role does demand a great deal of skill, knowledge, and competence.
 Any person appointed as a secretary must be fully able to carry out the responsibilities and duties effectively.

-Appoint or remove a secretary after incorporation?
+Appoint or remove a secretary after incorporation

 You can appoint and/or remove a secretary at any time after company formation.
-Any such changes must be reported to the registrar online through your company formation agent, online or by post using Companies House form AP03 (appointment) or TM02 (removal).
+Any such changes must be reported to the registrar online through your company formation agent, online or by post using Companies House form AP03 (appointment) or TM02 (termination).